FedericoMainettiGambera/Non-Deterministic-Turing-Machin-Simulator/README.md

 # Non-Deterministic-Turing-Machin-Simulator

 Project for "Algorithm and Principles of Computer Science" course of Politecnico di Milano.

 **The main focus of the entire project is on complex data structures**

-Specifica:
+## Specific

-• Implementazione in linguaggio C standard (con la sola libc) di un interprete di Macchine di Turing non-deterministiche, nella variante a nastro singolo e solo accettori.
+- **Standard C language** implementation (with **libc only**) of an interpreter of non-deterministic Turing machines, in the single-ribbon variant and acceptors only.
-• Struttura del file di ingresso: prima viene fornita la funzione di transizione, quindi gli stati di accettazione e un limite massimo sul numero di passi da effettuare per una singola computazione (per evitare in maniera banale il problema delle macchine che non terminano), infine una serie di stringhe da far leggere alla macchina.
+- **Input file** structure: transition function is provided first, then the acceptance states and a maximum limit on the number of steps to perform for a single computation (to banally avoid the problem of non-terminating machines), finally a series of strings to be read by the machine.
-• In uscita ci si attende un file contenente 0 per le stringhe non accettate e 1 per quelle accettate; essendoci anche un limite sul numero di passi, il risultato può anche essere U se non si è arrivati ad accettazione.
+- On exit, a file is expected containing 0 for unaccepted strings and 1 for those accepted; as there is also a limit on the number of steps, the result can also be U if acceptance has not been reached.
-• Per semplicità i simboli di nastro sono dei char, mentre gli stati sono int.
-Il carattere "_" indica il simbolo "blank".
+- For simplicity, the ribbon symbols are chars, while the states are int.
+The "_" character indicates the "blank" symbol.
-• La macchina parte sempre dallo stato 0 e dal primo carattere della stringa in ingresso.
+- The machine always starts from state 0 and from the first character of the input string.
-• Si assume, come al solito, che il nastro sia illimitato sia a sinistra che a destra e che contenga in ogni posizione il carattere "_".
+- It is assumed, as usual, that the tape is unlimited on both left and a right and that contains the character "_" in each position.
-• I caratteri "L", "R", "S" vengono usati, come al solito, per il movimento della testina.
+- The characters "L", "R", "S" are used, as usual, for the movement head.
-• Il file di ingresso viene fornito tramite lo standard input, mentre quello in uscita è sullo standard output.
+- The input file is provided via the standard input, while the output is on standard output.

 Il file di ingresso è diviso in 4 parti:
-• La prima parte, che inizia con "tr", contiene le transizioni, una per linea - ogni carattere può essere separato dagli altri da spazi.
+- La prima parte, che inizia con "tr", contiene le transizioni, una per linea - ogni carattere può essere separato dagli altri da spazi.
 Per es.
 0 a c R 1 significa che si va dallo stato 0 allo stato 1, leggendo a e scrivendo c; la testina viene spostata a destra (R).
-• La parte successiva, che inizia con "acc", elenca gli stati di accettazione, uno per linea.
+- La parte successiva, che inizia con "acc", elenca gli stati di accettazione, uno per linea.
-• Per evitare problemi di computazioni infinite, nella sezione successiva, che inizia con "max", viene indicato il numero di mosse massimo che si possono fare per accettare una stringa.
+- Per evitare problemi di computazioni infinite, nella sezione successiva, che inizia con "max", viene indicato il numero di mosse massimo che si possono fare per accettare una stringa.
-• La parte finale, che inizia con "run", è un elenco di stringhe da fornire alla macchina, una per linea.
+- La parte finale, che inizia con "run", è un elenco di stringhe da fornire alla macchina, una per linea.

 es.
 (MT non-det. per WW^(R) )